 CHOICES YOU HAVE WITH YOUR PERSONAL INFORMATION

-With the exception of non-corporate emails, we will be using legitimate interest as our legal basis of processing your data.
-You have a right to object to this at any time, by contacting us directly (email@example.com), or by unsubscribing to the last email you receive.
-For email marketing to all non-corporate organisations (Sole Traders / Partnerships), we require consent to satisfy the legal basis of processing.
-This can be withdrawn at any time by contacting us directly (firstname.lastname@example.org), or updating your preferences on the last communication you received from us.
+For corporate organisations and clients we will be using legitimate interest as our legal basis of processing your data.
+You have a right to object to this at any time, by contacting us directly, or by unsubscribing to the last email you receive.
+For email marketing to all non-corporate organisations that are not clients (Sole Traders / Partnerships), we require consent to satisfy the legal basis of processing.
+This can be withdrawn at any time by contacting us directly or updating your preferences on the last communication you received from us.

 CHANGE OF PURPOSE